Witchcraft in early modern Wales: Acquittals

-In 1655, in Llanasa, Flintshire, Wales, another trial took place.
-Dorothy Griffith was accused of bewitching a traveling seaman, William Griffith.
+In 1655, in Llanasa, Flintshire, another trial took place.
+Dorothy Griffith was accused of bewitching a travelling seaman, William Griffith.
 William claimed to have seen Dorothy in front of him with lights around her, and having led him to an ale house.
-He claimed to have looked out over the sea and saw that it on fire and became frightened by the experience.
+He claimed to have looked out over the sea and saw that it was on fire, and became frightened by the experience.
 He further was believed to have fallen into a trance or lost consciousness but recovered.
 Dorothy was detained for 7 weeks but was able to gather signatures from other locals, in which they stated they had never had reason to believe there was any relationship between Dorothy and witchcraft.
-It was rumored that the relationship between the two families was tense and that William had been ill.
+It was rumoured that the relationship between the two families was tense and that William had been ill.
 Although Dorothy appeared at trial, it is believed that the case was eventually dismissed, and she was never sentenced.
 The case of Dorothy Griffith is one of 32 cases that were acquitted.

+Other accusations and consequences

+This is a list of people who were accused of being witches or sorcerers and what happened to them in Wales.